• Skip to primary navigation

 Step 7

-Cool slightly and then cut into squares.
-It normally takes at least an hour in the fridge to fully cool.
-The reason I like having parchment is you can take out everything in one piece.
-Then it's easier to cut into squares.
+I like having parchment because you can take out everything in one piece.
+Then, it's easier to cut into squares.

 Special K bars prior to cutting on parchment paper.